winglang/wing/docs/04-reference/wingsdk-spec.md

   inflight list(prefix: str?): Iterator<str>;

   /**
-   * Returns a url to the given file.
+   * Returns a url to the given file key.
+Does not check if the file exists.
+   *
-   * @throws Will throw if the file is not public.
+   * @throws Will throw if the bucket is not public.
    */
   inflight public_url(key: str): str;